What is a mortgage rate?

 Share:

 Your mortgage rate is the interest rate charged on your home loan.
-The higher the rate, the more you’ll pay each month and over the full term of the loan.
+It’s the cost of borrowing the money you need to purchase a home, and it’s expressed as a percentage.
+The higher the mortgage interest rate, the more you’ll pay each month and over the full term of the loan.

 Mortgage rate basics

-Your mortgage rate is the interest rate on your home loan.
 Interest is the cost of borrowing money, expressed as a percentage of the loan amount charged each year.
-For a simplified example, if you get a loan for $5,000 at 10% interest, $500 in interest will accrue after one year, assuming you make no payments.
+For a simplified example, if you get a loan for $5,000 at 10% interest, $500 in interest will accrue after 1 year, assuming you make no payments.

 See what you qualify for